 Members Voluntary Liquidation MVL Explained – Liquidators Duties?

 The Liquidator’s primary responsibility then requires the timely and efficient realisation of the company’s assets.
-Also the distribution of surplus funds to creditors and members in priority order.
-Appointed liquidator deals with formalities advise stakeholders of any tax implications.
+Also, the distribution of surplus funds to creditors and members in priority order.
+An appointed liquidator deals with formalities that advice stakeholders of any tax implications.
 The liquidator ensures corporation tax has been accounted for and paid, and the final corporation tax returns sent.
 Once able to confirm that the company owes no money.
-Then monies sent to stakeholders as a final distribution and the process of closing includes closing bank accounts belonging to the company and ensuring the removal from companies registrar actioned.
+Then, money sent to stakeholders as a final distribution and closing includes closing bank accounts belonging to the company and ensuring the removal from company registrar actioned.

 Can Assets then be Distributed Between the Members Without Being Realised?

 Known as “Distribution in Specie”.
 In Specie describes the distribution of business assets without, therefore, selling it.
 In Specie, Distributions, when cash is not then made available or allocating the physical asset, remains a more desirable alternative than allocating money.